Nav

 The management of a cavernous malformation depends on the size, location, and previous bleeding, as well as your overall health.
 Surgery is usually recommended when the cavernous malformation is in a part of the brain that is easy to access or when repeated bleeding has caused difficulty in moving your arms or legs, vision problems, or seizures.
 Surgery may also be advised if you have drug-resistant seizures.

-On the other hand, medications are extremely useful for patients who have a cavernous malformation in deep parts of the brain that are difficult to access surgically.
+On the other hand, medications for cavernous malformation are extremely useful for patients who have a cavernous malformation in deep parts of the brain that are difficult to access surgically.
 Medications are also useful for those whose cavernous malformation was found unexpectedly.
 Cavernous malformations that have bled just once, without causing any symptoms, can be treated with medications as well.

 Discussing the various treatment guidelines and the risks and benefits with your neurosurgeon is important.
 Everyone’s case is unique, meaning everyone’s cavernous malformation journey is unique.
 Do not hesitate to reach out to your neurosurgeon if you have any questions or concerns.